Introduction

 the documentation indicated below, you can use the **yamlint** tool

-to check the format.
+to check the formatting.
 However, it is more picky than **cloud-init**,

 so use its remarks only for information.
-Build your
+Build this

 that what you have added is working correctly.